 Ethnicity shows the ethnic group or groups a student identifies with.
 For school leaver data this is total response, that is, leavers are counted in each ethnic group they identify with.
 This means that you cannot sum the different ethnic groups to get a total as some students will be counted multiple times.
 To avoid this we have added a Total value for ethnicity, where individuals are only counted once.
 By default Ethnicity is set to Total.

-You can expand the dashboard above by pressing the ⤢ icon in the bottom right corner of the dashboard.
+You can expand the dashboard by pressing the ⤢ icon in the bottom right corner of the dashboard.

 Read the instructions (pdf 74kB) for more guidance on using the School Leaver: Highest Attainment dashboard.